ekrell/fujin/README.md

        python solve_game \
            -g game.txt   \ # Input game as numpy txt archive -i 100          # Number of solver iterations

+### Misc

+If you need to convert an ASCII map or force component grid to geotiff:

+        gdal_translate -of "GTiff" fname.asc outname.tif

+See [StackOverflow](https://gis.stackexchange.com/a/62629) for more information.

 ### Todo